What Is Cloud Integration?

 - Data integration – The synchronization of data between repositories.
 Data can be processed, transported and/or transformed during data integration.
 This is a strictly data-related connection.

 - Application integration – Connects various applications and arranges continued functionality and interoperability.
 This is more than data sharing.
 It involves issuing requests and commands to trigger business events or processes.

-Businesses have the option of building their own integration solutions or using a third-party provider to create cloud integrations.
-However, as the number of applications increases and cloud integrations grow more complex, it becomes far less scalable to build specialized in-house integrations that must be recreated for each project.
-Using a cloud integration platform, such as an integration platform as a service (iPaaS), empowers organizations to perform both application and data integration using an agile, scalable, reusable solution.
+Businesses have the option of building their own data integration solutions or using a third-party provider to create cloud integrations.
+However, as the number of applications increases and cloud integrations grow more complex, it becomes far less scalable to build specialized in-house integrations that must be recreated and updated for each project.
+Using a cloud integration platform empowers organizations to perform both application and data integration using an agile, scalable, reusable solution.

 Learn how a leading automotive company uses Globalscape's cloud managed file transfer solution, EFT Arcus, to streamline HR cloud system integrations.